raptordemon/esphome_Levoit_humidifier/README.md

 Support for the 600s and the 450s models via differnt yaml (they were similar but the 450s series has a differnt set of frames for control) pls use the correct YAML for your device.

+IMPORTANT, if you decide to flash the internal chip on your device, make a backup first and make sure that the board is setup like this:

+esp32:
+  board: esp32dev
+  framework:
+    type: esp-idf
+    sdkconfig_options:
+      CONFIG_FREERTOS_UNICORE: y

+The build in ESP32 seems to be the solo single core version. it can be flashed using ESPTOOL but i am not familiar enough with ESPTOOL to give directions here.

 📘 Levoit LV600S Local UART Control (ESPHome Bridge)

 Local, cloud-free control of the Levoit LV600S humidifier using an ESP32 over UART.